 For economic reasons related to wage costs and the globalisation of businesses, flower growing and the very presence of fields of scented flowers had almost disappeared from the Grasse area.
-It was, therefore, fundamental for the International Museum of Perfumery (MIP), through the Gardens of the MIP, to continue this tradition, registered in UNESCO's Intangible Cultural Heritage.
+It was, therefore, fundamental for the International Museum of Perfumery (MIP), through the Gardens of the MIP, to continue this tradition, this savoir-faire.